Randy Jackson (Jacksons singer): The Jacksons

-Randy first appeared live with his brothers in 1971 at a Christmas show the Jackson 5 held for blind children.
-Although he was on every Jackson 5 tour since 1972, mainly playing the congas among other instruments, Randy did not officially join the family band until 1975 when they left Motown for CBS Records and older brother Jermaine chose to stay with Motown, prompting Randy to replace him.
-The Jackson 5 officially changed their name to the Jacksons when they signed with Epic in part because Motown owned the name "Jackson 5".
-At age 16, he co-wrote the Jacksons' most successful single on Epic, "Shake Your Body (Down to the Ground)" with Michael.
+Jackson first appeared live with his brothers in 1971 at a Christmas show the Jackson 5 held for blind children.
+Although he was on every Jackson 5 tour since 1972, mainly playing the congas among other instruments, Randy did not officially join the family band until 1975 when they left Motown for CBS Records and older brother Jermaine chose to stay with Motown, prompting Jackson to replace him.
+The Jackson 5 officially changed their name to the Jacksons when they signed with Epic in part because Motown owned the name Jackson 5.
+At age 16, he co-wrote the Jacksons' most successful single on Epic, "Shake Your Body (Down to the Ground)" with Michael, for the group's 1978 album Destiny.

 On March 3, 1980, Jackson was seriously injured in a car crash in Hollywood, California.
 In June 1980, he appeared on the cover of the weekly African-American news magazine Jet.
 The cover headline read: "Randy Jackson Walks Again: Talks About His Future."

 Jackson plays congas, percussion, keyboards, piano, bass, and guitar, among other instruments.
 In addition to singing and playing on the Jacksons' recordings, he worked with Michael on his album Off the Wall.
-He participated in the Jacksons' Destiny World Tour from 1979 to 1980, the Triumph Tour in 1981, Victory Tour in 1984, and the band's later projects.
+Randy shared lead vocals with Michael on the hit single Can You Feel It from the album Triumph, singing the verses.
+He participated in the Jacksons' Destiny World Tour from 1979 to 1980, the Triumph Tour in 1981, Victory Tour in 1984 and the band's later projects.
 After the Victory Tour, Jackson worked with Lionel Richie on his album Dancing on the Ceiling in 1985.
-Jackson, along with brothers Jackie, Tito, Marlon, and his sister La Toya joined USA For Africa to sing in "We Are The World", which was led by Jackson's brother Michael, Lionel Richie, Quincy Jones, and Harry Belafonte.
+Jackson, along with brothers Jackie, Tito, Marlon and his sister La Toya joined USA For Africa to sing in "We Are the World" for the charity album of the same name, which was led by Jackson's brother Michael, Lionel Richie, Quincy Jones and Harry Belafonte.

-He was left out when the Jackson 5 were inducted to the Rock and Roll Hall of Fame in 1997; only the five original members were inducted.

-He was part of the Jacksons' 2001 reunion at Madison Square Garden, but did not appear as an official cast member in their 2009 A&E reality series The Jacksons: A Family Dynasty.
-He did contribute backing vocals with Jackie, Tito, Marlon and Jermaine for Michael's "This Is It".
+Jackson was left out when the Jackson 5 were inducted to the Rock and Roll Hall of Fame in 1997; only the five original members were inducted.
+He was part of the Jacksons' 2001 reunion at Madison Square Garden during the Michael Jackson: 30th Anniversary Celebration concerts but did not appear as an official cast member in their 2009 A&E reality series The Jacksons: A Family Dynasty.
+He did contribute backing vocals with Jackie, Tito, Marlon and Jermaine for Michael's "This Is It" for the 2009 posthumous album Michael Jackson's This Is It.
+Jackson was portrayed by Robert Redcross and Nicolas Phillips in the 1992 miniseries The Jacksons: An American Dream.

 After the Jacksons

 After recording 2300 Jackson Street, the group disbanded and focused on separate projects in 1990.
 After this split, Jackson formed his band, Randy & the Gypsys.
-The group released only one album before breaking up.
+The group released only one self-titled album before breaking up.
 The same year, he co-founded Total Multimedia Inc. with former Iron Butterfly bass player Philip Taylor Kramer to develop data compression techniques for CD-ROMs.
 On June 28, 1998, Jackson opened up his record label, Modern Records.